Universally counting curves in Calabi--Yau threefolds: Generic transversality

 \begin{lemma} The set of $D$-controlled cycles in $\cZ(X/B)$ is open for any relative divisor $D\subseteq X\to B$. \end{lemma}

 \begin{proof} Suppose $z=\sum_im_iC_i\in\cZ(X/B)$ is $D$-controlled.
-Since $C_i$ intersects $D$ geometrically, the algebraic intersection number $C_i\cdot D$ is positive by positivity of intersection.
+Since $C_i$ intersects $D$ geometrically, the algebraic intersection number $C_i\cdot D$ is positive.
 If $z'=\sum_im_i'C_i'$ is close to $z$, then every $C_i'$ is homologous to a positive linear combination of some $C_i$'s, hence also has positive algebraic intersection with $D$, thus \emph{a fortiori} intersects it geometrically. \end{proof}

-We now come to the key technical result underlying generic transversality, which says that the restrictions of $D$-deformations to $D$-controlled curves are sufficiently rich.
 For any family $X\to B$, the deformation complex of a map $u:C\to X_b$ maps to the deformation complex of the pair $(b,u:C\to X_b)$, with cokernel $T_bB$.
 This induces a map from $T_bB$ to the obstruction space of the map $u$, whose cokernel is the obstruction space of the pair $(b,u)$.
-Explicitly, this map is simply restriction (e.g.\ of Dolbeaut representatives) from $H^1(X,TX)$ to $H^1(C,TX)$.
-More generally, we could consider constrainted deformation problems.
+Explicitly, this map is the Kodaira--Spencer map $T_bB\to H^1(X_b,TX_b)$ followed by restriction (e.g.\ of Dolbeault representatives) from $H^1(X_b,TX_b)$ to $H^1(C,TX_b)$.

+We now come to the key technical result underlying generic transversality, which says that the space of first order deformations (of a complex structure) associated to a divisor $D$ by Definition \ref{divisordeform} surjects onto the obstruction space of any $D$-controlled simple map $u$ (via the map defined in the paragraph just above).

 \begin{lemma}[Enough first order deformations] Let $u:C\to X$ be a simple map from a smooth proper curve $C$ to a complex manifold $X$, and let $D\subseteq X$ be a divisor.
 If $u$ is $D$-controlled, then the map